goreleaser/goreleaser/docs/115-release.md

 # .goreleaser.yml
 changelog:
   filters:
-    # commit messages containing the words listed here will be removed from
+    # commit messages matching the regexp listed here will be removed from
     # the changelog
     exclude:
-      - docs
+      - '^docs:'
       - typo
+      - (?i)foo
 ```

 ## Custom release notes